zerofo/hacBrewPack/README.md

 ## Licensing

-This software is licensed under the terms of the ISC License.
+This software is licensed under the terms of the GNU General Public License, version 2.
-You can find a copy of the license in the LICENSES file.
+You can find a copy of the license in the LICENSE file.
 Portions of project HacBrewPack are parts of other projects, make sure to check LICENSES folder